 A local Pet Club won't allow a young boy to join with his pet elephant.
 Together, they help the club members understand that pets come in all shapes and sizes, just like friends.

 After almost being eaten by a big fish, Swimmy works together with a school of fish to frighten off the big tuna.
 Use to promote problem & solution, cooperation, courage and overcoming fear.

 I Talk Like a River by Jordan Scott

-If you would like to learn more about bullying visit the NSPCC Learning website for their Anti-bullying resources.
+If you want to learn more about bullying, visit the NSPCC Learning website for their Anti-bullying resources.

 How do you tackle this sensitive topic in your classroom?
-Do you have go-to children’s books about bullying and feeling left out that you use?
+Do you have go-to children’s books about bullying?
 If so, let me know in the comments.